 Festival Re Riga (Latvia)

 ARTiculate Circus is BNCN’s current pedagogy development strand.
 Under the ARTiculate strand we explore how to develop circus education across our region, with specific focus on artistic thinking in circus education.
 How to train to make circus arts, to use circus as creative tool to make art in addition to equipping students with technical ability.

-Currently we have two projects under the ARTiculate strand.
+Currently we have three projects under the ARTiculate strand.

 The ARTiculate Pedagogy Network organises a meetings and learning labs to co-create a strategy for BNCN and partner’s contribution to the development of Circus Education in the Baltic Nordic region for the years 2022-2026.

-This project is funded by Nordic Council of Ministers and Nordic Culture Point.
+This project was funded by Nordic Council of Ministers and Nordic Culture Point.

 NHLP is a mentorship and leadership project dedicated to supporting emerging leaders in the Baltic-Nordic Region.

 NHLP was initiated by organisations representing contemporary circus in eight countries within the region, with the goal of engaging young project managers and producers to support the growing sector.